 Couples that want to head out of town for their nuptials will find a huge variety of options.
-A fleet of luxury minibuses (available from many operators, like SMC Coach Hire) could easily transport London-dwelling guests to any of these locations, which are all within easy reach of the capital.
+These locations are all within easy reach of the capital.

 This retreat is set in nine acres of woodland, with a bridged island that’s available for blessings.
 A site for year-round glamping, Happy Valley can offer shepherds huts, cabins and a tree temple to guests who want to stay on-site after the revelry.

 The Soul Camp, Sussex